 - Pre-race, during and post races checks will be undertaken in the interest of safety and fairness.

-- Details of the course will not be made known before the event in the competitor notes, sent 3 days in advance.
+- Details of the course will be made known before the event in the competitor notes, sent 3 days in advance.

 - Transfer stages are not timed and do not count for the overall standing.

 - This course is marked with signs, and some sections double taped, otherwise riders must follow the trail.

 - If a competitor exits the special stage course, they must re-enter the same point and restore the tape as they found it.

 - If three or more riders report another rider cutting a special stage course, an investigation shall be conducted.